rule

 Text 1

-S'rî S'uka said: 'From Khathvânga there was Dîrghabâhu, from him was the renown and dexterous Raghu born, from whose son Aja was born the great king Das'aratha.
+S'rī S'uka said: 'From Khathvānga there was Dīrghabāhu, from him the renown and dexterous Raghu was born, from whose son Aja the great king Das'aratha was born.

-S'rî S'uka said: 'From Khathvânga there was Dirghabâhu, from him was the renown and dexterous Raghu born, from whose son Aja was born the great king Das'aratha.
+S'rī S'uka said: 'From Khathvānga there was Dīrghabāhu, from him was the renown and dexterous Raghu born, from whose son Aja was born the great king Das'aratha.
 (Vedabase)

 Text 2

-Upon the prayers of the God-conscious was there from him the Absolute Truth in four forms with the Supreme Lord in person and three expansions of Him; they appearing as four sons were thus known as Râma, Lakshmana, Bharata and S'atrughna.
+Upon the prayers of the God-conscious was there from him the Absolute Truth in four forms with the Supreme Lord in person and three expansions of Him; they appearing as four sons were thus known as Rāma, Lakshmana, Bharata and S'atrughna.
+(Vedabase)

 Text 3

-Of His transcendental exploits as the husband of Sîtâ, o King, have you more than enough [*] heard through the nice descriptions by the many seers and knowers of the Reality [compare B.G.
+Of His transcendental exploits as the husband of Sītā, o King, have you more than enough [*] heard through the nice descriptions by the many seers and knowers of the Reality [compare B.G.
 4: 34].
+(Vedabase)

-Text 4
+Text 4-5

-Faithful to the teachings [answering to a promise his father made] abandoned He the royal position and wandered He, accompanied by His loved ones [Sîtâ and Lakshmana] who relieved Him of His fatigue on the path, from forest to forest on His bare lotus feet that were as tender to the touch as a hand palm.
-He was [by Râvana] separated from His sweetheart Sitâ because of disfiguring S'ûrpanakhâ [the sister of Râvana who got her nose cut off] and found support with the king of the monkeys [Hanumân].
-Over the ocean, that was afraid of His eyebrows raised in anger, was a bridge constructed [to Lankâ, the residence of Râvana] and became He, like a forestfire burning the envious ones, the king of Ayodhyâ.
+Faithful to the teachings [answering to a promise his father made] abandoned He the royal position and wandered He, accompanied by His loved ones [Sītā and Lakshmana] who relieved Him of His fatigue on the path, from forest to forest on His bare lotus feet that were as tender to the touch as a hand palm.
+He was [by Rāvana] separated from His sweetheart Sītā because of disfiguring S'ūrpanakhā [the sister of Rāvana who got her nose cut off] and found support with the king of the monkeys [Hanumān].
+Over the ocean, that was afraid of His eyebrows raised in anger, was a bridge constructed [to Lankā, the residence of Rāvana] and became He, like a forestfire burning the envious ones, the king of Ayodhyā.
 May His mercy be upon us.
+(Vedabase)

-With a [as'vamedha] sacrifice of Vis'vâmitra was His honor defended of indeed under the supervision of Lakshmana, having killed the wanderers of the dark headed by Mârîca, the great chiefs of the Râkshasas.
+With a [as'vamedha] sacrifice of Vis'vāmitra was His honor defended of indeed under the supervision of Lakshmana, having killed the wanderers of the dark headed by Mārīca, the great chiefs of the Rākshasas.
+(Vedabase)

 Text 6-7

+It was He who, among all the heroes in the world who were gathered in the hall where Sītā would select her husband, took up the mighty bow of S'iva that had to be carried by three hundred men.
+Fastening the string, oh King, and bending it, He broke the bow in two the way a baby elephant breaks a stick of sugarcane.
+By that victory he won the divine girl named Sītā who with her qualities, behavior, age and limbs was a perfect match for Him, she, the Goddess of Fortune, who had acquired a position on His chest.
+On His way home with her, He met and defeated the deep-rooted pride of Bhrigupati [Paras'urāma] who three times [seven, thus twenty one times] had rid the earth of the seed of the [burden of unrighteous] rulers [see 9.16].

-It was He who of all the heroes in the world in the hall where Sîtâ would select her husband took up the mighty bow of S'iva that had to be carried by three hundred men.
+It was He who of all the heroes in the world in the hall where Sītā would select her husband took up the mighty bow of S'iva that had to be carried by three hundred men.
 Fastening the string, o King, and bending it broke He the bow in two the way a baby elephant breaks a stick of sugar cane.
-With first by the victory gaining to His chest the divine girl named Sîtâ, who in her qualities, behavior, age and limbs was a perfect match for Him, met and defeated He on his way home with her the deep-rooted pride of Bhrigupati [Paras'urâma] who three times [seven, thus twenty one times] had rid the earth [of its burden of unrighteous rulers] that now without royalty had Him as the seed [see 9.16].
+With first by the victory gaining to His chest the divine girl named Sītā, who in her qualities, behavior, age and limbs was a perfect match for Him, met and defeated He on his way home with her the deep-rooted pride of Bhrigupati [Paras'urāma] who three times [seven, thus twenty one times] had rid the earth [of its burden of unrighteous rulers] that now without royalty had Him as the seed [see 9.16].

-It was He who of all the heroes in the world in the hall where Sîtâ would select her husband took up the mighty bow of S'iva that had to be carried by three hundred men, and fastening the string, o King, bending it broke it in two like a baby elephant breaks a stick of sugar cane.
-With first by the victory gaining to His chest the divine girl named Sîtâ, who in her qualities, behavior, age and limbs was a perfect match for Him, met and defeated He on his way home with her the deep-rooted pride of Bhrigupati [Paras'urâma] who three times [seven, thus twenty one times] had rid the earth [of its burden of unrighteous rulers] that now without royalty had Him as the seed.
 (Vedabase)

 Text 8

+Bowing His head to the command of His father, who in his attachment had made a promise to his wife that Rāma had to abandon the kingdom, residence, opulence, His relatives and friends, He with his wife left to live in the forest like a liberated soul [**].

 He had indeed to the order on His head of His father, who so very attached had made a promise to his wife [**], to accept that He had to abandon the kingdom, residence, opulence, relatives and friends and go live in the forest like a liberated soul.

-He had indeed to the order on his head of His father, who so very attached had made a promise to his wife [**], to accept that he had to abandon the kingdom, residence, opulence, relatives and friends and go live in the forest like a liberated soul.
 (Vedabase)

 Text 9

-With Him, wandering through the forest living a life of hardship, was the body of the Râkshasa [Râvana] his sister maimed because she had a mind foul of lust and were, with in His hands His invincible bow and arrows, the fourteen-thousand of her many friends headed by Khara, Tris'ira and Dûshana, killed by Him.
+With Him, wandering through the forest living a life of hardship, was the body of the Rākshasa [Rāvana] his sister maimed because she had a mind foul of lust and were, with in His hands His invincible bow and arrows, the fourteen-thousand of her many friends headed by Khara, Tris'ira and Dūshana, killed by Him.
+(Vedabase)

 Text 10

-O ruler of man, hearing the stories about Sîtâ, stirred the heart of ten-head Râvana and made him lust to see her.
-Mârîca in the form of a golden deer then lured Him away from their stay and was, like S'iva did with Daksha [see 4.5: 22], by Him killed on the spot with a sharp arrow.
+O ruler of man, hearing the stories about Sītā, stirred the heart of ten-head Rāvana and made him lust to see her.
+Mārīca in the form of a golden deer then lured Him away from their stay and was, like S'iva did with Daksha [see 4.5: 22], by Him killed on the spot with a sharp arrow.
+(Vedabase)

 Text 11

-With Him together with His brother in the forest, was the unprotected daughter of the king of Videha [Janaka] by the tiger, the most wicked Râkshasa, kidnapped and wandered He around posing as a man who attached to women is in distress over being separated from his dearest wife, thus giving an example [s'ringâra-rasa] of what attachment leads to.
+While He and His brother were in the forest, the unprotected daughter of the king of Videha [or Janaka] was kidnapped by the most wicked Rākshasa, like he was a tiger.
+Rāma then wandering around like a man who, attracted to women, is in distress over being separated from his wife, thus gave an example [in this s'ringāra rasa] of where attachment all leads to.

-With Him together with His brother in the forest, was the unprotected daughter of the king of Videha [Janaka] by the tiger, the most wicked râkshasa, kidnapped and wandered He around posing as a man who attached to women is in distress over being separated from his dearest wife, thus giving an example [sringâra-rasa] of what attachment leads to.
+With Him together with His brother in the forest, was the unprotected daughter of the king of Videha [Janaka] by the tiger, the most wicked Rākshasa, kidnapped and wandered He around posing as a man who attached to women is in distress over being separated from his dearest wife, thus giving an example [s'ringāra-rasa] of what attachment leads to.
 (Vedabase)

 Text 12

-After cremating the one who had died for His sake [the eagle Jathâyu], killed He Kabandha [a headless monster] and made He friends with the leaders of the monkey hordes in order to free Sîtâ.
-He whose feet are worshiped by Brahmâ and S'iva, but appeared as a normal man, next in their acquaintance killed Vâli [a wicked brother of Hanumân] and proceeded, accompanied by the monkey soldiers, to the shore of the ocean.
+After having performed the funeral rites for him who had died for His sake [the eagle Jathāyu], He killed Kabandha [a headless monster] and became friends with the leaders of the monkey hordes so that He, informed by them about Sītā, could deliver her.
+He whose feet are worshiped by Brahmā and S'iva, but appeared as a normal man, next killed Vāli [a wicked brother of Sugrīva].
+Then He, accompanied by the monkey soldiers, proceeded to the shore of the ocean.

-After cremating the one who had died for His sake [the eagle Jathâyu], killed he Kabandha [a headless monster] and made he friends with the leaders of the monkey hordes in order to free Sîtâ.
-He whose feet are worshiped by Brahmâ and S'iva, but appeared as a normal man, next in their acquaintance killed Vâli [a wicked brother of Hanumân] and proceeded, accompanied by the monkeys soldiers, to the shore of the ocean.
+After cremating the one who had died for His sake [the eagle Jathāyu], killed He Kabandha [a headless monster] and made He friends with the leaders of the monkey hordes in order to free Sītā.
+He whose feet are worshiped by Brahmā and S'iva, but appeared as a normal man, next in their acquaintance killed Vāli [a wicked brother of Hanumān] and proceeded, accompanied by the monkey soldiers, to the shore of the ocean.
 (Vedabase)

 Text 13